As the 2020 presidential election ramps up, NASFAA continues to closely monitor the candidates as higher education policy positions emerge.

 Below you will find a list of each candidate with links to resources outlining their stances on various higher education and student aid issues.
+Candidates with new information are denoted with a red "UPDATED" tag next to their names.
 The candidates are listed in alphabetical order:

 Supports the simplification of the financial aid process and expansion of the year-round Pell Grant. (bennet.senate.gov)

 - Joe Biden, former Vice President

 Biden has been supportive in the past of free community college, as part of President Obama's America's College Promise proposal.
 In 2015, Biden supported four years of "free college" (Inside Higher Ed), however he now proposes to make community college free (Education Next).
 Additionally, he would like to make sure that PSLF is "fixed, simplified, and actually helps teachers."
 (Joebiden.com)